+Learn how to make oatmeal strawberry smoothie with this easy oatmeal smoothie recipe.
 This Oatmeal Smoothie is made with gluten-free whole grain oats, vegan milk, frozen strawberries, frozen bananas, and pure vanilla extract.
-It’s rich with vitamins, antioxidants, minerals and fiber.
+And it’s rich with vitamins, antioxidants, minerals and fiber.

 You’ll love that this strawberry banana oatmeal smoothie is gluten-free, vegan and naturally sweetened.
 It’s a rally great smoothie to add to your daily wellness plan!